NikLeberg/cosim_jtag/README.md

 # cosim_jtag
 > Connect to your VHDL simulation via JTAG!

 Got tired of looking at those pesky waveforms while ultimately debugging your VHDL softcore in simulation?
 Ever wished you could just use the glory that is the gnu debugger `GDB` without actually having to use any real hardware?
 Well here is your answer.
-With the magic that are procedural interfaces like `VHPIDIRECT` or the proprietary `MTI FLI`, we can interface from the running simulation to other software.
+With the magic that are procedural interfaces like `VHPI` or the proprietary `MTI FLI`, we can interface from the running simulation to other software.
 That is Co-Simulation.

 The communication channel from `GDB` to your softcore roughly looks like this: